 Suppose you are at fault in a collision and cause minimal damage to the other driver’s vehicle and the repair cost is reasonable.
 In that case, you can ask them if you can pay for the repairs yourself instead of filing an insurance claim with your carrier.

 If you only carry liability insurance and do not have collision coverage, your insurer may not cover you for the damage you cause.
 It’s better not to file a claim in case of inadequate coverage.
-You will need collision insurance if you want the auto insurance company to cover the damage after a crash.
+If you want the auto insurance company to cover the damage after a crash, you will need collision insurance.

 How do car insurance claims affect your rates?